Dubai Economy Resolves Over 560 Consumer Complaints From Free Zones - UrduPoint

 Dubai Economy Resolves Over 560 Consumer Complaints From Free Zones

-Consumers in the free zones started submitting their complaints to Dubai Economy following its agreement last year with the Dubai Free Zones Council.
+Consumers in the free zones started submitting their complaints to Dubai Economy following an agreement signed last year.
+Dubai Economy and the Dubai Free Zones Council signed the agreement as part of enhancing co-ordination between government, government-related and private entities to improve the overall customer experience in Dubai.

-Failure to comply with the terms of the agreement was the leading cause of consumer complaints from the free zones (152 complaints, or 27 percent of the total), followed by refunds (130 complaints), defective products (87), commercial fraud (51percent) and failure to provide after-sales service (42).
+Failure to comply with the terms of agreement was the leading cause of consumer complaints from the free zones ((152 complaints, or 27% of the total), followed by refunds (130 complaints), defective products (87), commercial fraud (51%) and failure to provide after-sales service (42).

 Ahmad Al Zaabi, Director of Consumer Protection in Dubai Economy, said the consumer complaints received reflect the high level of consumer rights awareness in the emirate, and the importance of expanding the scope of consumer protection services to make shopping anywhere in Dubai a pleasant experience.